CMPUT301F13T13/StoryHoard/README.md

 AUTHORS
 =======

-Stephanie Gil
+Alexander Wong, Ashley Brown, Joshua Tate, Kim Wu, Stephanie Gil

 LICENSE
 =======

-Copyright © 2013 Alexander Wong, Ashley Brown, Joshua Tate, Kim Wu, Stephanie Gil
+Copyright ï¿½ 2013 Alexander Wong, Ashley Brown, Joshua Tate, Kim Wu, Stephanie Gil

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.